NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 Why are we looking to make changes to non surgical oncology services?

 West Yorkshire is different to the rest of the country in the way its NSO services are delivered.
 Here, each Cancer Unit employs its own specialist teams to deliver local non-surgical oncology drug treatments for the common cancers (breast, bowel, prostate and lung), with specialist care provided at the Cancer Centre in Leeds.
-Elsewhere, local services are usually provided as a visiting service from the Cancer Centre.
+Elsewhere in England, local services are usually provided as a visiting service from the Cancer Centre.

 Over recent times, it has proved difficult to recruit the required number of specialist doctors (oncologists) particularly in some parts of West Yorkshire, and as a result, other hospitals in our area have been required to provide mutual aid and support.
 The uncertainties that this creates, along with the need for staff to undertake different ways of working on different sites, and the high levels of temporary cover, have created additional challenges.